 APPENDIX B – PackageGdtReporter

-To demonstrate the extraction of GD&T annotations from the provided physical files, a sample Java utility is provided that uses the JSDAI query routines to traverse an AP210 package model and report the GD&T elements in a text-based format.
+To demonstrate the extraction of GD&T annotations from the provided physical files, a sample Java utility is provided that uses the JSDAI query routines to traverse an AP 210package model and report the GD&T elements in a text-based format.

 The following is the output obtained by executing the PackageGdtReporter on the sample model ‘TO-236_AA_with_gdt.stp’.
-As may be seen in the output, the model contains three datums, numerous dimensions (both dimensional_size and dimensional_location, as well as both position and surface profile tolerances.
+As may be seen in the output, the model contains three datums, numerous dimensions (dimensional_size and dimensional_location, as well as both position and surface profile tolerances.
 For all GD&T elements, the associated faces from the solid models are reported, as well as their role in the body and/or terminals of the package.